yousefelassal/quote-cron/README.md

 > Action may not always bring happiness; but there is no happiness without action.

 > The less effort, the faster and more powerful you will be.

+> I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted.